Implementing Median Algorithm with Two Binary Heaps

 };

 Actually, all algorithms related to "streams" are quite challenging.
-For example, in my previous article Discussing Random Algorithms in Games, I wrote about how to randomly select an element from a data stream with equal probability.
-If you haven't encountered this problem before, it's hard to think of a solution.
+For instance, in my previous article Discussing Random Algorithms in Games, I wrote about how to randomly select an element from a data stream with equal probability.
+If you haven't encountered this problem before, it's difficult to come up with a solution.

 This problem requires calculating the average from a data stream.
 Let's first consider the conventional approach.